markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You are using Google Kubernetes Engine with autoscaling enabled to host a new application.
-You want to e pose this new application to the public, using HTTPS on a public IP address.
+You want to expose this new application to the public, using HTTPS on a public IP address.
 What should you do?

-- [ ] Create a Kubernetes Service of type NodePort for your application, and a Kubernetes Ingress to e pose this Service via a Cloud Load Balancer.
+- [ ] Create a Kubernetes Service of type NodePort for your application, and a Kubernetes Ingress to expose this Service via a Cloud Load Balancer.
 - [ ] Create a Kubernetes Service of type ClusterIP for your application.
 Configure the public DNS name of your application using the IP of this Service.
-- [ ] Create a Kubernetes Service of type NodePort to e pose the application on port 443 of each node of the Kubernetes cluster.
+- [ ] Create a Kubernetes Service of type NodePort to expose the application on port 443 of each node of the Kubernetes cluster.
 Configure the public DNS name of your application with the IP of every node of the cluster to achieve load-balancing.
-- [ ] Create a HAPro y pod in the cluster to load-balance the traffic to all the pods of the application.
-Forward the public traffic to HAPro y with an iptable rule.
-Configure the DNS name of your application using the public IP of the node HAPro y is running on.
+- [ ] Create a HAProxy pod in the cluster to load-balance the traffic to all the pods of the application.
+Forward the public traffic to HAProxy with an iptable rule.
+Configure the DNS name of your application using the public IP of the node HAProxy is running on.

 **[⬆ Back to Top](#table-of-contents)**